mattiasoldani/anaKrys/README.md

 ```
 This will install the anaKrys environment, which then can be accessed via `conda activate anaKrys` (and closed via `conda deactivate`).

-If you want to use anaKrys in JupyterLab (or Jupyter Notebook) without interactive mode, you need to set `%matplotlib inline` in the **notebook settings & imports (edit %matplotlib magic here)** section and `bProgressBars = False` in the **input settings** section.
+If you want to use anaKrys in JupyterLab (or Jupyter Notebook) without interactive mode (with interactive mode in external windows), you need to set `%matplotlib inline` (`%matplotlib qt`) in the **notebook settings & imports (edit %matplotlib magic here)** section and `bProgressBars = False` in the **input settings** section.
 Once these have been set, the software will work in the plain environment installed with the environment.yml file only.
 For more complex environment configurations, see the sections below &mdash; express installation scripts are also available, check below.

 #### **HOW TO PERFORM A FULL ENVIRONMENT EXPRESS INSTALLATION**